ParttimeWorks/linux_edr/README.md

 ## Data Structure

-Linux EDR groups execve events by process name and maintains the full command line for context:
+Linux EDR captures various syscall events and represents them using structured Pydantic models.
+Here's an example of an `ExecveEvent` within a report:

 ```json
 {